Safe and responsible research

 Many research labs have specialized safety training requirements that you will need to complete either before starting your project or before taking on additional laboratory responsibilities.
 Your faculty and in-lab mentors will schedule this training with you on an individual basis.

-All students must complete this tutorial prior to commencing research.
-Instructions can be found here.
+All students must complete this online tutorial prior to commencing research.
+Instructions and more about this tutorial can be found at the University of Kansas Office of Research's website.